 THE THERAPY OF THE COOK COUNTY HOSPITAL

 In their elaboration, these articles are submitted to the members of the attending staff of the Cook County Hospital by the director of therapeutics, Dr. Bernard Fantus.
 The views expressed by various members are incorporated in the final draft for publication.
-The articles will be continued from time to time in these columns.
-When completed, the series will be published in book form.—Ed.
+The series of articles will be continued from time to time in these columns.—Ed.